-As the world is demanding safer, more efficient and innovative products and processes, our vision is to help customers drive decisions leveraging the convergence of simulation, HPC, and AI.
+As the world is demanding safer, more efficient, and innovative products and processes, our vision is to help customers drive decisions leveraging the convergence of simulation, HPC, and AI.
 By helping our customers, we help to reduce the environmental impact of goods and services across a broad array of industries worldwide.
-Altair published a formal Sustainability report in November 2021.
+Altair published its most recent Sustainability report in April 2022.